Recording transactions

 - Click Add transaction

-Dividends are tracked separately from capital gains and appear in your dividend summary and reports.
+Dividends are tracked separately from capital gains and appear in your cash flow summary, transaction history, and tax reports.

 Recording stock splits